Midnight Ministries, Inc.

 2. Why do the wise have an open door as does Philadelphia?
 Is this also just coincidence?

-3. Why is salvation near or at the doors when the “fig tree” (Israel) shoots forth her GREEN FIGS, and not near at the final harvest of the traditional Second Coming (Matt.
+3. Why is salvation near or at the doors when the “fig tree” (Israel) shoots forth her GREEN FIGS (Matt.
 24:32-33)?
 Could it be that there is a partial Summer Harvest for the Church?
 Or did Jesus mistakenly mention the early harvest of “summer”?

 4. “Two shall be grinding at the mill, the one shall be taken, and the other left. . . .”
 If the good saints are the ones left behind (This is a Second Coming Only Teaching mistakenly based on the tares of Matthew 13:30.), are they working for a living right before the Second Advent at the end of the Tribulation?
 Will good saints receive the mark of the Beast (Rev. 13:17)?

 5. Does the all at-once Rapture Teaching parallel the events of a Jewish Wedding?
-How about the traditional Second Coming of Christ; does that coming parallel the events of a Jewish Wedding?
+How about the traditional Second Coming; does that coming parallel the events of a Jewish Wedding?

 6. Are the days of Noah and Lot wherein Christ initially returns (bought and sold; built and planted; drank; gave and took in marriage), symbolic of the days of worldwide impoverishment deep into the Great Tribulation?
 Or are they typical of today’s prosperity which will briefly remain the same when the Day overtakes the world unawares?
 Who will prosper deep into the Tribulation once the Day of the Lord begins?
 Who will abide in prosperity upon the manifested wrath of That Day (Joel 2:11)?